stanford-rc/rclone_sync/README.md

 ## Script Customization

-Once rclone is set up, the tool needs to be customized to your environment.
+Once rclone is set up, this tool needs to be customized to your environment.

-**Take note** that this tool executes `rclone sync`, which will delete files on Google Drive that are not present on the local filesystem.
-So, this is _not the same as a backup_!
+**Take note** that this tool executes `rclone sync`, which will delete files on Google Drive that are not present on the local filesystem.  _This is not the same as a backup_!
 The closest equivalent is to use `rclone copy`, which does not delete remote files.